-This policy is a whole school policy and applies to all children and all staff in Sevenoaks Prep School, including the Pre-Prep and EYFS (Early Years Foundation Stage).
+This policy is a whole school policy and applies to all children and all staff in Sevenoaks Preparatory School, including the Pre-Prep and EYFS (Early Years Foundation Stage).

-1.3 Aims and Objectives
+1.3 Purpose

-The purpose of this document is to provide information about Sevenoaks Prep School's approach, identification and procedure that will enable all partners to work together for the benefit of children with SEND.
+The purpose of this document is to provide information about Sevenoaks Preparatory School's approach, identification and procedure that will enable all partners to work together for the benefit of children with SEND, in line with the school's plan of encouraging challenge, creativity and community.